 Admission to FDSC graduate programs is through the Office of Graduate Admissions of the GS.
-The FDSC Department no longer receives application materials.
 All application materials must be received by the Office of Graduate Admissions of the GS.

 Transcripts.
 Official transcripts from eligible institutions as described previously are required by the GS when applications are submitted.